dquilter/transform-val-js/readme.md

 	transformVal.getTranslate(elem, dir);

 The `dir` parameter is optional.
 Specifying either a 'Y' or 'X' will return the translation along the relevant axis.
+Omitting this parameter will mean an array of values will be returned.

 Values in pixels will always be returned, whether the translation is specified in the styles as a fixed pixel value or a percentage.